NancokPS2/ChessLikeCSharp/Obsidian/Mechanics/Character Stats.md

 ---
 ### Health
 How combat ready a [[Unit]] is, when it reaches 0, the unit can't fight anymore.
-Units below 20% of their health become more susceptible to some harmful effects as they become [[Status Effects|Gravely Hurt]].
+Units below 20% of their health become more susceptible to some harmful effects as they become [[Passive|Gravely Hurt]].

 ### Energy
 Many abilities require energy to use.
 Energy recovers at the start of each turn by 20% of max energy.